room2g1t/audio-guide-for-yuanling/README.md

 ~~2.
 Dynamic background track volume: background track volume goes up when no front tracks are playing.~~

-3. Have four buttons on the testing page to switch between 4 groups.
+~~3.
+Have four buttons on the testing page to switch between 4 groups.~~

 ~~4.
 Update group page UI design.~~